 Peapod partners with local grocery stores to bring groceries to your door, literally.
 So when I lived in the Philadelphia area, Peapod’s partner was Giant Food Stores.
 Now that I live in New Jersey, I shop Peapod through my local Stop & Shop.
 Speaking of local Peapod also offers an option to pick up your groceries at your local Stop & Shop or whichever store is its partner.
 More about that in a bit.

-What convinced me to give Peapod a try was this: the representative I met with back then at BlogHer13 told me that Peapod prices items based on the average for your area.
+What convinced me to give Peapod a try was this: I learned that Peapod prices items based on the average for your area.
 I was always under the impression that the Giant in my town was more expensive than Giant supermarkets in other nearby towns–perhaps those who had more competition or attracted a different kind of shopper.
 So I was excited to see how much cheaper my groceries might be.
 Also, I learned that Peapod doubles coupons.
 When you shop Peapod.com, Peapod will double up to $.99 per coupon (unless otherwise specified on coupon)–the same as Giant and Stop and Shop.

 The pros were that I didn’t have to go to the grocery store at all, and I could shop when it was convenient for me right from my computer (or my Smartphone since there is a Peapod app, too).
 What I especially liked is that I didn’t have to go through that awful exercise at the supermarket of putting everything in a cart, then taking everything out for checkout, then bagging everything up and putting in my car, then taking everything out of my car into the house to put my groceries away.
 No, earlier this week the bright green Peapod truck showed up in my driveway, and the driver delivered my groceries right into my kitchen.